Andy Samuel

 Andy Samuel (April 10, 1909 – March 5, 1992) was an American child actor most notable for his appearances in 19 Our Gang comedies over a three-year period.

 Career

 Samuel's film debut in that series was the 1923 short, The Big Show.
 Samuel was already thirteen before he joined the gang and became the oldest member of the gang.
 He left the series with a bit part in the 1925 short, Boys Will Be Joys.
 By the time Samuel left Our Gang he was already sixteen and was the oldest member of the gang.

+He was the only member of any of the Our Gang lineups to be born before the year 1910.

 Death

 Samuel died aged 82 from cancer on March 5, 1992.